long-greg-c/imdb-top-100/README.md

 The project includes two branches:
 - Redux
     Uses redux and redux logic as a state container.
-Note: deployed site utilises redux.
+WIP 2018-04-03.
 - Non-Redux
     State is maintained by the react components.
+Current live site is Non-Redux.

 Project template/scaffolding by [create-react-app.](https://github.com/facebook/create-react-app)